Nova-UTD/navigator/docs/Perception/gnss_interface.md

 ---
 layout: default
-title: GnssInterfaceNode
+title: Gnss Interface
 nav_order: 1
 parent: Perception
 ---

-# gnss_interface_node
+# GNSS Interface Node
 {: .no_toc }

 *Maintained by Nova*

 ## Overview
-The `GnssInterfaceNode` is a ROS 2 node responsible for interfacing with a GNSS (Global Navigation Satellite System) receiver in a robotic or autonomous system.
-It reads GNSS data, processes it, and publishes critical information in the form of ROS messages.
+The `GnssInterfaceNode` is responsible for interfacing with our GNSS (Global Navigation Satellite System) RTK receiver on Hail Bopp.
+It reads GNSS data, processes it, and publishes critical information.
 These messages include vehicle speed, diagnostic status, odometry (position and velocity), and GNSS position data (latitude, longitude, and altitude).
-The node ensures that the GNSS data is accurately integrated into the ROS 2 ecosystem, enabling other components and nodes to utilize this information for navigation and situational awareness.

 ---